 Swinging: Hook-ups with no-strings attached” [New York Post October 2, 2013]

 Of course we hope you’ll take a peek at our Swinging Games Series if you’re curious about some of the swing lifestyle options – we think it offers a pretty realistic snapshot of what a pair of empty-nest baby boomers can experience, and should help feed your fantasies.
 If you’re looking for more specific guidance, we recommend the book by Tristan Taormino we mentioned at the top of this post, which we will be reviewing in these pages soon.

 In the meantime – have fun, and Stay Sexy!

 Welcome to another round of My Sexy Saturday, where authors offer seven words, sentences, or paragraphs from their work for your entertainment.
 Be sure to click on the graphic at the bottom of the page and visit the other participants.

 Cassie’s hauled her dad’s prize horse from Chicago to Wyoming Downs to give her a win and hopefully return to Chicago with an altitude advantage – but she’s running into trouble, and that trouble is named Clint Travers.
-Here are today’s seven paragraphs, just after their second highly charged interaction.

 What happens when a fiercely loyal widowed half-Ute cowboy meets a fiery redhead with an Irish temper to match?
 Cassidy O’Hanlon – Cassie, to her friends – has set aside her Chicago career for six months to train racehorses for her dad after his stroke.